 Protecting information provided via the Internet

-Our site uses security encrypted response forms when personal and financial details are requested.
-These forms are subject to compliance requirements with Payment Card Industry Data Security Standards (PCI-DSS) as well as the privacy principles.
+Our site uses security-encrypted response forms when personal and financial details are requested.
+These forms are subject to compliance requirements with Payment Card Industry Data Security Standards (PCI-DSS) as well as privacy principles.

 Links to other websites

 Pancare may provide links to websites outside of the Pancare service.
 These linked sites are not under the control of Pancare, and we are not responsible for the conduct of companies linked to our website.
 Before disclosing your personal information on any other website, we advise you to examine the Terms and Conditions of those websites.